Meemaw/react-redux-typescript-boilerplate/README.md

 </p>

-A highly scalable `react-redux-typescript-boilerplate` with focus on best practices and painless maintenance.
+Opinionated `react-redux-typescript-boilerplate` with focus on best practices and painless developer experience.

 > This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).